 What is an Investment?

-A financial or economic investment is any asset or instrument purchased with the intention of selling said asset for a higher price at a future point in time (capital gains), or with the hope that the asset will directly bring in income.
+A financial investment is any asset or instrument purchased with the intention of selling said asset for a price higher than the purchase price at some future point in time (capital gains), or with the hope that the asset will directly bring in income (such as rental income or dividends).
 This guide will review the three main investment methods (or asset classes).

 The exact criteria for a transaction to be considered an investment, however, is not so concrete.
 From a broad perspective, there are many different categories of investments.
 Especially in terms of accounting, different transactions may be constituted as investments by different people.
 For example, a lease transaction may be seen as an investment by some but not by others.

-There are, however, certain types of transactions that are easily seen as financial investments.
+There are certain types of transactions that are easily seen as financial investments.
 These are the focus of this article and are described below.

 A simple way of classifying investments is to divide them into three categories or “investment methods” which include: